MrAnton07/VLA_MIPT/README.md

 # VLA_MIPT
 MIPT Internship Test Assignment.
-SmolVLM notebook contain code, the results of which were used in the attached work.().
+SmolVLM notebook contain code, the results of which were used in the attached work.
+(VLM_Report).

 ## Install